BICEP / Keck XVI: Characterizing Dust Polarization through Correlations with Neutral Hydrogen: Results and Discussion

 \section{Results and Discussion}

-In this section, we tune the RHT parameters to increase the correlation between BICEP/$Keck$ and $Planck$ data with the H\textsc{i} morphology template (\secref{subsec:rhttune}).
-Using the tuned parameters, we look for a detection of filamentary dust polarization in the Galactic component of H\textsc{i} (\secref{subsec:v1}) and in the higher-velocity H\textsc{i} components associated with Magellanic Stream~\textsc{i} (\secref{subsec:magstream}), quantifying the contribution of each of the datasets used in this measurement (\secref{subsec:bkvp}).
-We also look for evidence of frequency decorrelation in the BICEP/$Keck$ region from the inclusion of the IVC component in the line-of-sight sum and between the filamentary dust component and the total dust component (\secref{subsec:sed}).
+In this section, we tune the RHT parameters to increase the correlation between BICEP/Keck and Planck data with the H~\textsc{i} morphology template (\secref{subsec:rhttune}).
+Using the tuned parameters, we quantify the detection of filamentary dust polarization in the Galactic component of H~\textsc{i} (\secref{subsec:v1}).
+We look for evidence of frequency decorrelation in the BICEP/Keck region from the inclusion of the IVC component in the line-of-sight sum and between the filamentary dust component and the total dust component (\secref{subsec:sed}).
+We also quantify the contribution of each of the datasets used in this measurement (\secref{subsec:bkvp}).
+Finally, we look for a detection of filamentary dust polarization in the higher-velocity H~\textsc{i} components associated with Magellanic Stream~\textsc{i} (\secref{subsec:magstream}).